The Question

 I think it is true that no trans-etheric communication comes to us without a little coloring.
 This includes ITC.

 Some parapsychologists are especially aggressive deniers of anything supporting the idea of continuous life.
 For instance, it is predictable that people who identify with Anomalistic Psychology are survival hypothesis deniers.
 But the denial is less obvious if the person identifies with the Exceptional Experiences Psychology school of thought.
-Those who study under the banner of Consciousness Studies tend to support the idea of survival even if the nature of survival remains a question.
+Those who study under the banner of Consciousness Studies tend to support the idea of survived memory rather than survived personality.

 A common characteristic of deniers appears to be the way they argue (color) their point under cloak of academic authority.
 It is as if some researchers use such ambiguous terminology that it is difficult to tell if they are debunking or supporting the Survival Hypothesis.
 Some academics think it is necessary and scientifically proper to be ambiguous.